jundalisay/superb/content/en/maharlika/laws/epira/chapter-2c.md

 The ERC shall, at the end of the first year of the implementation of stranded cost recovery and every year thereafter, conducts a review to determine whether there is under-recovery or over-recovery and adjust (tune-up) the level of stranded cost recovery charge accordingly.
 Any amount to be included for stranded cost recovery shall be reflected as a separate item in the consumer billing statement.

-## SEC.
-33. Distribution Utilities Stranded Contract
+## Section 33.
+Distribution Utilities Stranded Contract

 ### Costs Recovery